zsteinkamp/m4l-SimulScrub/README.md

 ## TODO

-* Slice by ms, measures
+- Slice by ms, measures
-* Reverse toggle
-* Gracefully handle changing Divisions - currently have to restart the note; should be seamless
+- Gracefully handle changing Divisions - currently have to restart the note; should be seamless

 ## Contributing